xmos/lib_sw_pll/README.rst

 For simple_xxx.xe, to see the PLL lock, put one scope probe on either LRCLK/BCLK (reference input) and the other on PORT_I2S_DAC_DATA to see the recovered clock which has been hardware divided back down to the same rate as the input reference clock.

 For i2s_slave_lut.xe you will need to connect a 48kHz I2S master to the LRCLK, BCLK pins.
-You may then observe the I2S input being looped back to the output and the MCLK being generated.
+You may then observe the I2S input data being looped back to the output and the MCLK being generated.
 A divided version of MCLK is output on PORT_I2S_DATA2 which allows direct comparison of the input reference (LRCLK) with the recovered clock at the same, and locked, frequency.